ubc/tabs-shortcode/readme.txt

 1. Extract the zip file into wp-content/plugins/ in your WordPress installation
 1. Go to plugins page to activate
 1. Add styles to make the accordion look the way you want.
+== Changelog ==

+* Bug fix: now you should be able to place multiple tabs shortcodes onto the same page again

 == Sample CSS ==